LeanderKafemann/buttonpad/README.md

-## Extra Widget Features: Tooltips, Custom Colors, Custom Fonts
+## Extra Widget Features: Tooltips, Custom Colors, Custom Fonts, Hotkeys

 Widgets (buttons, text boxes, etc.) have the following attributes that you can change: